-Years ago, HR professionals have been assigned with the duties of managing payroll, medical coverage, and pension plans.
+Years ago, HR professionals have been assigned with the duties of managing payroll, medical coverage, running online background checks and pension plans.
 Nowadays, that same person is being asked to do so much more.
 HR has become a “jack-of-all-trades” position on which all innovative companies depend, not only to take care of staff but to keep them in check at all times.

 Previously, most companies saw their HR staff as an off-shoot of their finance departments.
 There are a lot of numbers and equations involved, after all.
 Accounting and HR may be the most difficult departments in which to operate, but they are often the most rewarding positions in any sector.
 In every type of business or organization, these positions are always respected and needed.

 The rapidly changing economy has disrupted many jobs, but when it comes to job security, HR has become steadfast.
 Regardless of attrition or rapid advancement requiring new skills and abilities on an almost daily basis, and informed HR professional is always needed to take the reins.

 The reason for this?
 When you gather an organization filled with various cultures and personality traits, situations arise that will need the expertise of a trained professional.
 When we welcome and respect other cultures, we need to make sure that the journey is led by someone who is able to maintain the peace we all want.
 It is therefore quite obvious why the upskilling and retention of high performing HR professionals should be a top priority in any organization.

 That being said, in almost every field, online learning has had benefits across the board, increasing accessibility and reducing costs for individuals and organizations seeking to expand their skill set.
 The online learning approach has not only benefited those who want to learn, but it has also helped those who want to share their knowledge with the world.